 If at any time you are unsure if an item is considered allowable or unallowable, please contact your COPS Office Grant Program Specialist for further assistance.

-Please be advised that recipients may not use COPS Office funding for the same item or service also funded by another U.S. Department of Justice award.
-See also award condition #13 on page 16, "Duplicative Funding."
+Please be advised that recipients may not use COPS Office funding for the same item or service also funded by another US Department of Justice award.
+See also award condition "Duplicative Funding."

 4. Supplementing, Not Supplanting